USArmyResearchLab/ARL_Battlespace/README.md

 The two humans begin in the North quadrants, and the 2 AI players begin in the South quadrants.
 Each player has 3 ground units, 1 air unit, and a flag.
 The opposing forces are separated by a minefield with a gap.
 The humans should cooperate to breach the gap and destory the enemy forces or capture the flags.
 Units have limited visibility.

 1) Open 2 terminal windows.
 One will be the Server, and the other will be Client 1 (i.e. Player 1, a.k.a.
-'Agent 2')
+'Agent 2').
+Open a 3rd terminal window either on this machine or on another machine.

 2) In terminal 1 ('Server'), navigate to the 'test' folder.